 Fishing effort is measured through daily reports of catch, calculation of catch per hour and Landing Certificates presented to Directorate inspectors on landing.
-At present, Calanus AS is the only commercial participant in this fishery, with one vessel contracted for harvesting in 2019.

-Fishing effort is limited by the physical construction of the fishing gear, by freezing facility, seasonal vertical migration of C. finmarchicus and the vessel's cargo capacity.
-The Company harvested 747t from a TAC of 165,000t in 2017, 1,360t in 2018 and 352t in 2019.
-There are currently no plans for harvesting in 2020 due to a planned commercial based reduction (Source Calanus AS Client Pers.
-Comm).
+At present, Calanus AS is the only commercial participant in this fishery, with one vessel contracted for harvesting in 2020.
+Norwegian authorities have allocated a total annual quota of 254.000 tons of Calanus finmarchicus, with an option for commercial vessels to apply for 10 licenses Fishing effort is limited by the physical construction of the fishing gear, by freezing facility, seasonal vertical migration of C. finmarchicus and the vessel's cargo capacity.